python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_interactions/signal_generate_numpy.md

 THEN
 Using a for loop (or your mechnaism of cohice)
-- Take groups of 4096 smaples
+- Take groups of 4096 smaples.
+Each group will pertain to a unique time period.
-- Do an FFT
+- Do an FFT on each group of samples
-- Check if there is activity surpassing a certain (arbitrary) threshold on an arbitrary frequency (ex: 3 Hz)
+- Check whether there is activity surpassing a certain (arbitrary) threshold on an arbitrary frequency (ex: 3 Hz) within each group.